viveknair/findings/README.md

+> Budapest.
+Sometime around 1978.
+It's past 1am and all the lights in a high-rise apartment are out, except for one.
+A Hungarian girl — not yet 10 years old — sits on the cold bathroom floor balancing a chessboard on her knees.
+Her father opens the door and finds her there, crying, "Sofia!
+Leave the pieces alone!".
+The girl looks up at him.
+"Daddy," she says almost desperately, "they won't leave me alone!"

 > Better to be the oldest person in the gym than youngest in the nursing home.

 > Turn every page.
 Never assume anything.
 Turn every goddamn page.